datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > The coremap, indexed by physical page number, contains a pointer to the
 > owning page table entry.
 This must be updated so that its data can be found
 > on the swap when needed in the future.
+>
+> I.e. the owner of the replaced page entry is informed that its page has
+> disappeared.

 **What is the second chance page replacement?**
 > The coremap array is searched and when a page entry with reference bit zero